cmac-duke/physical-computing/_docs/tutorials/hello-sparkfun-photon.md

 Tips:

-If you need to transfer your photon to other users, be sure to go to Particle Console and deregister it.
+If you need to transfer your Photon to other users, be sure to go to [Particle Console](https://console.particle.io/devices) and click on the `...` to choose Unclaim Device.
 Otherwise, other users will not be able to claim this device.

-If you have any other questions, please refer to Particle CLI Docs for help.
+If you have any other questions, contact your instructors and/or refer to [Particle CLI Docs](https://docs.particle.io/guide/tools-and-features/cli/photon/) for help.